Kanab - Stay Parked Here - Your Vacation Hub

 • Take a tour of Best Friends Animal Sanctuary.
 It is the largest no-kill animal sanctuary in the world!
 Stay another day to volunteer to help with the animals!

-• Take a river rafting trip down the Colorado River.
+• Take or plan a river rafting trip down the Colorado River.

 • Ride a bike on a local scenic byway.

 • Challenge your photography skills, and try to capture the red rock and intricate geological patterns on nearby mountains.

 • Visit Bryce Canyon National Park.

 • Take a dip in Lake Powell to cool off, or even better, rent a boat.

 • Play in the sand at Coral Pink Sand Dunes State Park.

 • Take in the wonders of Zion National Park.